Francesc Bonet

-Francesc "Fran" Bonet Caruncho (born 21 July 1993) is a Spanish football manager/head coach.
+Francesc "Fran" Bonet Caruncho (born 21 July 1993) is a retired Spanish professional footballer and current manager.

 Coaching career

 Rajasthan United

 In December 2021, I-League club Rajasthan United appointed Francesc Bonet as the head coach for 2021-22 season.

 Gokulam Kerala

 On 27 December 2022, Bonet was appointed as the new coach of Gokulam Kerala.
 He replaced Cameroonian Richard Towa after the defending champion played nine matches in the 2022–23 I-League season.
 He parted ways with the club in June 2023.

 Churchill Brothers

 In January 2024, Bonet was appointed head coach of another I-League club Churchill Brothers.
-His first win came in his sixth game in-charge,a 2–0 victory over Delhi on 27 February.
+His first win came in his sixth game in-charge, a 2–0 victory over Delhi on 27 February.
 His team also won the next match, away against Shillong Lajong.

+Bars

+On 14 January 2026, Kyrgyz Premier League club Bars announced Bonet as their new coach.